Accumulated Other Comprehensive Income

-Stockholders' equity will be reported as follows:
+Stockholders' equity will appear on the balance sheet as follows:

 If the corporation sells 30 of the 100 shares of its treasury stock for $29 per share, the entry will be: